zidekk-daun/The-Unbounded-Injector/README.md

 ![](https://komarev.com/ghpvc/?username=zidekk-daun&color=blueviolet)

-Hello there, its injector doing on [Xeno](https://discord.gg/xeno-now), and if i think to do on other dll, i say in Releases page.
+Hello there, its injector doing on Velocity, and if i think to do on other dll, i say in Releases page.
 If u need to help, or questions - my Discord: [kitikatich](https://discordapp.com/users/958802222811070545/)

 -- TO USE THIS INJECTOR DOWNLOAD [BLOXSTRAP](https://github.com/bloxstraplabs/bloxstrap), and open with Bloxstrap, and Inject injector.